JoeMitchell256/SDP_Team14/README.md

-# SDP Team 14 GPS Project
+# SDP Team 14 Website

-This website is for SDP Team 14 2022.
-It will be used as a map to locate GPS modules for the Mesh Network!
+We are SDP Team 14 and we have built a mesh network to help rescue people in a natural disaster.

-Latitude Range - (-90 to +90)
+This website will display our wonderful images of ourselves as well as our PDR, MDR, and future CDR, FPR

-Longitude Range - (-180 to +80)
+This website will be updated regularly throughout the Spring 2022 semester!